 This card is anything but plain, however.
 One of its strongest features is that it doesn’t charge you any annual fees.
 It’s not a promotional offer, or anything similar, the Tangerine’s credit card really has a $0 annual fee.
 On top of that, all interest rates are fixed at 19.95%, and there’s a promotional 1.95% rate for balance transfers during your first six months at this bank.

 You can select two types of purchases to earn 2% cash back from, while everything else will return money at a 0.5% rate.
 Similar to other Canadian cash-back cards, Tangerine doesn’t restrict how much you can earn via cash back, and the money gets deposited into your account every month.
 What’s more, you can score a higher cash-back percentage during your first two months.
-Tangerine will give you 10% cash back for your first $1,000 spent, which means you can earn $100 in cash back during the promotional period.
+Apply for a Tangerine Money-Back Credit Card or Tangerine World Mastercard by September 30th, 2022 and earn an extra 15% back* when you spend up to $1,000 in everyday purchases within your first 2 months.

 Luckily, getting the Tangerine Money-Back Credit Card is fairly straightforward.
 You just need to be of legal age in Canada and have at least $12,000 gross annual income.